60 Signers for the 60th Anniversary

 By marking human rights on every inch of the globe she drew, even on the most remote places in the world, Max Dana enforces the universality of the Declaration of Human Rights on its 60th anniversary.

-The artwork was handed over to Ingrid Srinath, Secretary General and CEO of CIVICUS in the presence of Katy Cronin, Communications Director, The Elders in April, 2009 in London.
-A month later, the original artwork arrived at CIVICUS headquarters in Johannesburg, South Africa.
+In April 2009, the artwork was officially presented in London to Ingrid Srinath, then Secretary General and CEO of CIVICUS, in the presence of representatives of The Elders.
+The following month, the original piece was delivered to CIVICUS headquarters in Johannesburg, South Africa.

-Organizations and Officials who signed Max Dana's Artwork
+Organizations and individuals who signed Max Dana’s artwork

 Mary Robinson